TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 2016-12-12: Thanks to [Marco Beri](https://twitter.com/Taifu) who spotted a typo in the code of step 6, which was already correct in the GitHub repository.
 He also suggested using the Cookiecutter package by [Ardy Dedase](https://github.com/ardydedase).
 Thanks to Marco and to Ardy!

+2018-06-03: Thanks to [mikus](https://github.com/mikus) that spotted the bug in the `_check()` method of the `MemRepo` class.
+The reason why the bug wasn't spotted before has been clarified in the post, and both the post and the `rentomatic` repository have been updated.
+Thanks!

 ## Feedback

 Feel free to use [the blog Google+ page](https://plus.google.com/u/0/111444750762335924049) to comment the post.
 The [GitHub issues](http://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections.